 When despair grows in me

-and I wake in the night at the least sound
+and I wake in the middle of the night at the least sound

 in fear of what my life and my children's lives may be,

 I go and lie down where the wood drake